progmaticlab/outdated-tf-devstack/README.md

 # tf-devstack

+tf-devstack is a tool for deploy Contrail from published containers or build and deploy from sources.
-tf-devstack is a series of scripts used to quickly bring up a complete Contrail Networking environment on a single node
+It is similar to an OpenStack's devstack tool and allows bringing up Contrail along with Kubernets of OpenStack cloud on an all-in-one single node deployment.

-## Node requirements
+## Hardware and software requirements

+Recommended:
+- AWS instance with 16 GB of RAM and 50 GB of disk to deploy from published containers.
+- AWS instance with 16 GB of RAM and 80 GB disk space to build and deploy from sources.

+Minimal:
+- VirtualBox VM with 10 GB of RAM and 50 GB of disk to deploy from published containers.

+- Centos7
+- or Ubuntu16.04 (under construction, not tested)

 This scripts tested on a AWS node with Centos 7.
-Recommended configuration is 16 GB of RAM and 50 GB of disk or more.
-Minimal tested configuration is 10 GB of RAM.

-## Installation steps
+## Quick start on an AWS instance

-1. Launch the new AWS instance with Centos 7.
+1. Launch the new AWS instance.
 Log into a new instance and get root access:

 ```
 sudo su -